h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 ## Overview

-[](class:hastyscribe) is a self-contained command-line {{mdlink -> [Markdown][df]}} compiler that can create single-file HTML documents.
-All documents created by {{hs -> HastyScribe}} use well-formed HTML and embed all stylesheets, fonts, and images that are necessary to display them in any (modern) browser.
+[](class:hastyscribe) is a self-contained {{mdlink -> [Markdown][df]}} compiler that can create single-file HTML documents.
+All documents created by {{hs -> HastyScribe}} use well-formed HTML and embed all stylesheets, fonts, and images that are necessary to display them in any (modern) browser (don't even try to display them in IE8 or lower).

 In other words, all documents created by HastyScribe are constituted by only one [.HTML](class:ext) file, for easy distribution.

 ### Rationale

-There are plenty of programs and services that can convert {{mdlink}} into HTML but they are typically either too simple --they convert {{md -> markdown}} code into an HTML fragment-- or too complex --they produce a well-formed document, but they require too much configuration, install additional software dependencies.
+There are plenty of programs and services that can convert {{mdlink}} into HTML but they are typically either too simple --they convert {{md -> markdown}} code into an HTML fragment-- or too complex --they produce a well-formed document, but they require too much configuration, or the installation of additional software dependencies.

 Sometimes you just want to write your document in markdown, and get a full HTML file out, ready to be distributed, ideally with no dependencies (external stylesheets or images) --that's where {{hs}} comes in.

 {{hs}}:

 * lets you focus on content and keeps things simple, while giving you all the power of {{disclink -> [Discount][discount]}}-enriched {{md}} (plus some more goodies).
-* takes care of styling your documents properly, making sure they look good on your desktop and even on small screens, so that they are ready to be distributed.
+* takes care of styling your documents properly, making sure they look good on your desktop and even on small screens, ready to be distributed.
 * is a single, small executable file, with no dependencies.
+To be fair, it's about 1MB in size when compiled for OSX -- but that's only because the {{hs}} executable embeds all the fonts and stylesheets it needs to produce documents.

 ### Key Features